-How many host sites can EDI support in 2020?
+How many host sites can EDI usually support?

-We will support 10 host sites with a fellow.
+We will support about 10 host sites with a fellow.

 What is the application process for host sites?